h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Core-Java.md

         #
         #### Packages
-        - A package in Java is used to group related classes.
+        - A package in Java is used to group related classes together.
         - Think of it as a folder in a file directory.
-        - We use packages to avoid name conflicts, and to write a better maintainable code.
+        - We use packages to avoid name conflicts, and to write better maintainable code.

         - Packages are divided into two categories:
             - Built-in Packages (packages from the Java API)